 1. Do I NEED this item, or do I WANT this item?

 3. Where can I purchase this item with the least amount of packaging?

 7. Can it be recycled or composted?

-Keep in mind that while it is great to recycle, it is even better to reduce and reuse as much as possible.
-Energy is still used turning recyclable materials into new products.
+Keep in mind that while it is great to recycle, energy is still used to turn recyclable materials into new products.
 You can limit that extra energy being spent by reducing and reusing.

 When you recycle or throw something away, you are also throwing away the energy used to make it (called embedded energy).
 All of that energy is lost forever if it is sent to the landfill as plastics do not biodegrade.
 Much of the embedded energy can be recaptured through recycling where it is converted back into workable materials to create new objects.
 However, recycling requires energy and fossil fuels to sort, bail, and transform old products into new.